Andrius Giedraitis

 Andrius Giedraitis (born July 23, 1973) is a Lithuanian former professional basketball player and coach.

 Professional career

 Giedraitis started his career in the LPA Vilnius team, and he later moved to BC Sakalai.
 In 1998, he became a member of BC Lietuvos Rytas.
 He was one of the leaders of that team.
 In 2001, he moved to Telindus Oostende.
-During the 2002–03 season, he played with Śląsk Wrocław, where he became one of the team's leaders (avergaing 11.6 points per game).
+During the 2002–03 season, he played with Śląsk Wrocław, where he became one of the team's leaders (averaging 11.6 points per game).

 In 2003, he signed a contract with BC Lietuvos Rytas, however, due to an injury, he did not play.
 In 2004, he moved to BSG Basket Ludwigsburg, where he also immediately became one of the team's leaders.
 In 2005, he played with BC Dynamo Moscow Region.
 In 2007, he moved to Grupo Capitol Valladolid.

 Coaching career

 On August 12, 2010, Giedraitis became an assistant coach for Sakalai.